-The use of photovoltaics - transforming sunlight into electricity - is well under way in Germany.
-The branch is booming, with growth rates of more than 30%.
-Nearly 90% of today's solar cells use silicon as a semiconductor,
+The use of photovoltaics - the transformation of sunlight into electric current - is well underway in Germany.
+The branch is booming, with growth rates of over 30%.
+Almost 90% of current solar cells use silicon as a semiconductor,

-however, an established record with another material has recently attracted attention: researchers at the Fraunhofer Institute for Solar Energy Systems ISE (Institut fur Solare Energiesysteme) have developed a solar cell from III-V semiconductors with which they have achieved a record level of efficiency in Europe of 35%.
-The element is only 0,031 cm2 and consists of materials from the third and fifth columns of the periodic classification.
+however a record set with another material has recently attracted attention: researchers from the Fraunhofer Institute for Solar Energy Systems ISE (Institut fur Solare Energiesysteme) have developed a solar cell from III-V semiconductors with which they have achieved a record level of efficiency in Europe of 35%.
+The element is only 0,031 cm2 and is composed of material from the third and fifth columns of the periodic classification.

-To reach efficiencies of more than 30%, it is necessary to stack solar cells of different materials.
-"Our record cell is a triple monolithic solar cell," says Andreas Bett, project manager at Fraunhofer ISE.
+To achieve efficiency levels of over 30%, solar cells of different materials must be stacked.
+"Our record cell is a triple monolithic solar cell," explains Mr Andreas Bett, project manager at Fraunhofer ISE.
 "She is made of

-Gallium Indium Phosphide, Gallium Arsenide and Germanium (GaInP / GaAs / Ge) and is manufactured in a single process.
+Gallium Indium Phosphide, Gallium Arsenide and Germanium (GaInP / GaAs / Ge) and is manufactured in one process.
 The use of three different materials increases the efficiency of the cell, the different parts of the solar spectrum are transformed in a way

-important - from a process developed by the Fraunhofer Institute ISE.
+important - from a process developed by the Fraunhofer ISE Institute.
 The solar cell also has terrestrial applications.
-“We are placing the tiny cells in FLATCON (TM) hub modules," says Gerhard Willeke, director of the Solar Cells Department at the ISE Institute.
-"Thanks to this technology, we can obtain photovoltaic systems with efficiencies above 25%".
+“We put the tiny cells in FLATCON (TM) concentrator modules,” explains Gerhard Willeke, director of the solar cells department at the ISE institute.
+"Thanks to this technology, we can obtain photovoltaic systems with efficiency levels above 25%".

-First demonstrations of FLATCON (TM) modules as well as new cells are being developed at Fraunhofer ISE as part of a research project of the Federal Ministry of the Environment (BMU).
+First demonstrations of the FLATCON (TM) modules as well as the new cells are currently being developed at Fraunhofer ISE as part of a research project of the Federal Ministry of the Environment (BMU).

 4588 9275 - email: firstname.lastname@example.org